6 Ways to Improve Remote Team Workflow

 So on a remote team, what can people do to improve team workflow and remove bottlenecks?

-A bottleneck can broadly be defined as anything that slows down a task or process, that diverts time and resources into less-than-useful pursuits, or that holds up a task or project from moving forward or being completed.
+A bottleneck can broadly be defined as anything that slows down a task or process, diverts time and resources into less-than-useful pursuits, or holds up a task or project from moving forward or being completed.

 - Having inadequate, out-of-date, or less-than-useful tools or software